Designed by committee, Toyota's Japan Taxi becomes an expensive Olympic symbol

 Although it wasn't built with the 2020 games in mind, Toyota rolls it off the line with Olympics and Paralympic logos plastered on each side.

 The carmaker hopes that Olympic sheen will help it replace a third of Tokyo's 30,000 taxis before the Games.
-The event, which starts in July 2020, is expected to cost more than twice the initial estimate of 734 billion yen (US$6.67 billion).
+The event, which starts in July 2020, is expected to cost more than twice the initial estimate of 734 billion yen.

 "We thought the Olympics would be a good way to increase the appeal of the car.
 We want to get it adopted as quickly as possible," Kayukawa said.